1940

 Reinhold who had done quite a bit of research and documentation of Standard Air Lines and

-Transcontinental and Western Air.
-Her name, well known in Arizona aviation circles, she is
+Transcontinental & Western Air.
+Her name (well known in Arizona aviation circles), she is

 widely respected for her early aviation pioneering and knowledge of aviation history from an